 How To Prepare For The Mountain Weather

 Whether you are trekking through the Bitterroot Mountains, Absaroka Range, or Lewis and Clark Mountain Range, any hiker needs to be prepared for the quick change weather changes that occur in the mountains.

 Hike early, bring appropriate gear, and always let someone know exactly where you are going and when you expect to be back.
 Mountain storms are common in the late afternoon and can roll in quickly.
 These storms are not to be tested and can put someone in a dangerous situation.

-If you plan to stay the night, bring clothing meant for rain and snow, even if it is the middle of July when the last thing you expect is cold weather.
+If you plan to stay the night, bring clothing meant for rain and snow, like rain shells and and even snow pants, even if it is the middle of July when the last thing you expect is cold weather.
 Checking your local forecasts can seem reassuring, but the weather forecasts can be obscure in the mountains.
 Always hope for the best weather, but plan for the worst.
 It is always better safe than sorry when you are in a remote place like these mountain ranges.